Effect of temperature gradient on heavy quark anti-quark potential using gravity dual model: Non Uniform Black string

 \subsection{Magnitude of Perturbation}

 This section explores further the magnitude of perturbation for all $u$ and $t$.
 Large perturbations can lead to divergence of the integrals in the calculation of the action.
-Near horizon, $g_{tt} + \Delta H_{tt} = V + e^{\Omega t_0}e^{-mz}Au_+ \approx (\frac{4}{a} + e^{\Omega t_0} e^{-mz}A) u_+$.
-In Sec.~\ref{sec:black_string_perturb}, for linearity to be valid, we had assumed that A is small enough, such that $A \ll 4/a$.
+Near horizon, $g_{tt} + \Delta H_{tt} = V_G + e^{\Omega t_0}e^{-mz}Au_+ \approx (\frac{4a}{R^2} + e^{\Omega t_0} e^{-mz}A) u_+$.
+In Sec.~\ref{sec:black_string_perturb}, for linearity to be valid, we had assumed that A is small enough, such that $A \ll 4a/R^2$.
 Thus, the perturbation is small near the horizon for $g_{tt}$.
-Again, near horizon, $g_{uu} + \Delta H_{uu} = \frac{1}{V} + \frac{e^{\Omega t_0}e^{-mz}B}{u_+} \approx (\frac{a}{4} + e^{\Omega t_0} e^{-mz}B) \frac{1}{u_+}$.
+Again, near horizon, $g_{uu} + \Delta H_{uu} = \frac{1}{V_G} + \frac{e^{\Omega t_0}e^{-mz}B}{u_+} \approx (\frac{R^2}{4a} + e^{\Omega t_0} e^{-mz}B) \frac{1}{u_+}$.
 As $u_+ \rightarrow 0$, the perturbation and the original metric, $g_{uu}$, approach infinity.
 Here, we need to define "a small perturbation".
 When we say that the perturbation is small, we do not mean $\Delta H_{uu}$ itself, but the coefficient of $1/u_+$ in $\Delta H_{uu}$, compared to the coefficient of $1/u_+$ in $g_{uu}$.
-From Eq.\ref{eq:ABC}, $B=\frac{a^2A}{16}$.
-Thus, $g_{uu} + \Delta H_{uu} = \frac{a^2}{16}\left ( \frac{4}{a} + e^{\Omega t_0}e^{-mz}A \right )\frac{1}{u_+}$.
+From Eq. \ref{eq:ABC}, $B=A(\frac{R^2}{4a})^2$.
+Thus, $g_{uu} + \Delta H_{uu} = (\frac{R^2}{4a})^2\left ( \frac{4a}{R^2} + e^{\Omega t_0}e^{-mz}A \right )\frac{1}{u_+}$.

 We now show that the perturbation remains small for all $u$ and any $t=t_0$.
 From Sec.~\ref{sec:num_sims} and Fig.~\ref{fig:hall}, it can be seen that the solution for the black string perturbation, namely, $h_{tt}/V$ and $Vh_{uu}$ are bounded for all values of $u$, and in fact, roughly decaying with $u$.
-Comparing with the original metric, where, $-g_{tt}/V = Vg_{uu}=1$, if the initial values of $h_{tt}/V$ and $Vh_{uu}$ are much smaller than $g_{tt}/V$ and $Vg_{uu}$ respectively, they will remain so for all $u$.
 We identify the $z$ variable in this section with $x_{||}$ in Eq.~\ref{eq:mod_metric}, and understand that it lies in the range $0<x_{||}<L$.
-The negative values of $\Omega$, namely, $\Omega = -4/a$, indicates that if the perturbation is small at $t=0$, it would be small at any $t=t_0$.
+The negative values of $\Omega$, namely, $\Omega = \frac{-4a}{R^2}$, indicates that if the perturbation is small at $t=0$, it would be small at any $t=t_0$.
 Summarizing, the perturbation to the metric remains smaller than the original metric in the region of interest $0<x_{||}<L$, for all $u$, and for all $t_0$.